Athletics and Recreation

 For teams not permitted to compete, in what ways will student-athletes engage in athletically related activity?

-The Colleges remain committed to providing student-athletes with an experience that includes team practices, strength and conditioning workouts, leadership seminars, holistic athlete series seminars, player-coach meetings, team building activities and other athletically related activities.
+The Colleges remain committed to providing student-athletes with an experience that includes team practices, strength and conditioning workouts, leadership seminars, holistic athlete series seminars, player-coach meetings, team building activities and other athletically related activity.
 We will continue to engage our student-athletes with passion and appreciation for the time we get to spend together playing the sports we love.

 Will HWS consider permitting lower contact risk sports to compete?